Expected learning outcomes

 - Is able to practice existing frameworks, standards and methods and to challenge established knowledge and practice in the media technology area.

 - Is able to use a given standard, framework or method in Risk Management and Risk Assessment in an organisation.

-- Is able to understand the nature of IT Risk and how to apply this to an organisation
+- Is able to understand the nature of a Rsik Framework and how to apply this to an organisation

-- Is able to understand the major principles of IT Risk Management
+- Is able to understand the major principles of Risk Management

-- Is able to apply Risk IT to a practical case study
+- Is able to apply a Risk Management standard/ framework to a practical case study

-- An advanced level of understanding of the structure and content of Risk Management and Risk Assessment.
+- An advanced level of understanding of the structure and content of a risk management framework/ standard

 - An understanding of the advantages, challenges and complexity of working with Information Security Management and IT related risks in organisations.

 - An understanding of how to make well-informed decisions about and to respond to the extent of the IT risk

 - Risk Management in the context of an Information Security Management system

 - Study of framework / standards for risk assessment

 Net Support Learning

 The course will include an introductory lecture providing an overview of the course content.
 The primary teaching method for the course is project work.
 The students are required to carry out and document a Risk Management activity by means of a case study.